aloknsingh/ibm_r4ml_biganalytics/README.md

 * A variety of `download as` options are also available in the menu.

 ## Explore and Analyze the Data

-## Analysis Section:

-#### Scalable R4ML Key Features:
+Both notebooks are well documented and will guide you through the exercise.
+Some of the main tasks that will be covered include:

+* Load packages and data and do the initial transformation and various feature engineering.

+* Sample the dataset and use the powerful ggplot2 library from R to do various exploratory analysis.

+* Run PCA (Principal Component Analysis) to reduce the dimensions of the dataset and select the k components to cover 90% of variance.

-  - R4ML is a git downloadable open-source R package from IBM
+You will also see the advantages of using R4ML, which is a git-downloadable open-source R packaged from IBM.
+Some of these include:

-  - Created on top of SparkR and Apache SystemML (so it supports features from both)
+* Created on top of SparkR and Apache SystemML, so it supports features from both.

-  - Acts as a R bridge between SparkR and Apache SystemML
+* Acts as an R bridge between SparkR and Apache SystemML.

-  - Provides a collection of canned algorithms
+* Provides a collection of canned algorithms.

-  - Provides the ability to create custom ML algorithms
+* Provides the ability to create custom ML algorithms.

-  - Provides both SparkR and Apache SystemML functionality
+* Provides both SparkR and Apache SystemML functionality.

-  - APIs are friendlier to the R user
+* APIs that should be familiar to R users.

-#### Content

- - We will first load the package and data and do the initial transformation and various feature engineering

- - We will sample the dataset and use the powerful ggplot2 library from R to do various exploratory analysis

- - In the end, we will run PCA to reduce the dimension of the dataset and select the k components to cover 90% of variance

- - More details are in the notebooks

 ## Sample output